 Buying a new car can cost a lot of money.
 If you have an accident and your car is damaged, replacing it can be extremely expensive.
 However, some cars will depreciate faster than others.
-There are a range of factors which affect depreciation, including make, model and even colour in some cases.
+There is a range of factors which affect depreciation, including make, model and even colour in some cases.

-Depreciation is the fastest for brand new cars.
-The value of a brand new car drops by up to one third the minute you drive it away from the dealership.
+Depreciation is the fastest for brand-new cars.
+The value of a brand-new car drops by up to one-third the minute you drive it away from the dealership.

 What type of gap insurance is available will depend on the type of car you have.
 It can also depend on where you bought it.

 Vehicle replacement insurance: This policy, sometimes called VRI, will pay the difference between an insurance pay-out, and the cost of a new car.
 The new car must be a similar make, model and specification.
 VRI cover is only usually available for cars under three months old.
 Mileage will also usually be limited to under 1000 miles.